Adventure Leaders

 No class on the weeks of Sept 22, October 6, November 24th

-Join us for a magical introduction to the outdoors designed for preschool-aged children and their parents.
+Join us for a magical introduction to the outdoors designed for preschool and TK aged children and their parents.
 Through sensory crafts, storytelling, songs, and hands-on exploration, little ones will connect with nature, develop early outdoor skills, and build curiosity and confidence in a supportive, play-based environment.
 Each class nurtures a love for the natural world through gentle adventure, seasonal discoveries, and joyful learning on the trails!
-Recommended for ages 2-5.

 No class on the weeks of Sept 22, October 6, November 24th